 Overall, the results are excellent in a good light.
 However, a bright sunny day increases the challenge for the camera that falls short of skills sometimes.

-Under the midday sunlight, color saturation increases, and exposure goes up, which also causes loss of details in most of the places where the light falls unevenly.
+Under the midday sunlight, color saturation increases, and exposure goes up, which also causes loss of details in most places where the light falls unevenly.

 The 48MP dedicated mode captures relatively more details out of the same scene; the colors are more on the natural side as compared to the 12MP default.
 It also corrects the bluish tilt that standard mode adds in most of the images.